pytexas/pytexas.github.io/docs/blog/posts/2024-august-meetup-rca.md

 As shown above, the response from our organizers was swift.
 The organizers immediately reacted by banning accounts that were putting the community in harms way, and began triaging and investigating the attack, while also attempting to moderate the messages being sent in.
-In the days that follow, a full audit of our process was done, with discussions happening between the PyTexas Foundation Board of Directors, and the PyTexas Organizers.
+In the days that followed, a full audit of our process was done, with discussions happening between the PyTexas Foundation Board of Directors, and the PyTexas Organizers.
 The individuals responsible have not been identified, and based on our investigation, it probably will not be possible.